End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 What end-of-life documents do I need?

-Key end-of-life documents include a will, living trust, advance directive, durable power of attorney, and DNR order.
-These ensure your wishes are known and legally protected.
+Key end-of-life documents include a will, living trust, advance healthcare directive, durable power of attorney, and DNR order.
+Together these ensure your wishes are known and legally protected across medical, financial, and personal matters.

 Who should be involved in creating an end-of-life plan?